Indian Americans: Sikhs

 From the time of their arrival to the U.S. in the late 1800s, Sikh women and men have been making notable contributions to American society.
 In 2007, there were estimated to be between 250,000 and 500,000 Sikhs living in the United States, with largest populations living on the East and West Coasts, together with smaller additional populations in Detroit, Chicago, and Austin.
 The United States also has a number of non-Punjabi converts to Sikhism.

 Sikh men are typically identifiable by their unshorn beards and turbans (head coverings), articles of their faith.
-Many organisations like World Sikh Organisation (WSO), Sikh Riders of America, SikhNet, Sikh Coalition, SALDEF, United Sikhs, National Sikh Campaign continue to educate people about Sikhism.
+Many organizations like World Sikh Organisation (WSO), Sikh Riders of America, SikhNet, Sikh Coalition, SALDEF, United Sikhs, National Sikh Campaign continue to educate people about Sikhism.
 There are many "Gurudwaras" Sikh temples present in all states of USA.